Plan for disk backups

 Support for deduplicated volumes depends on the DPM operating system.
 For more information, see Storage issues.

-DPM running as a Hyper-V virtual machine can store backup data to VHDs in shared folders on a Windows File Server with data deduplication enabled.
-For more information, see Deduplicating DPM storage.
+DPM running as a Hyper-V virtual machine can store backup data to VHDs/ VHDXs in shared folders on a Windows file server with data deduplication enabled.
+For more information, see Deduplicate DPM storage.

 You can also substitute custom volumes that you define in Disk Management for volumes in the storage pool.